vu0cay/QuanLySinhVienDotNet/README.md

-# TerminalAppQLSV
+# AppQLSV
+using diectly by double click on CS_CTDL.exe you can also add some information of students in ThongTinSinhVien "MSSV,Name,GPA" or

-1. Go to window search and type Windows PowerShell
+1. Press the Windows start button, type in Windows PowerShell and click on it
-2. copy the link that include the file
+2. copy the link including this folder
-3. type: cd link file forexample: cd ~\Desktop\publish
+3. Type in: "cd + the link" for Example: cd ~\Desktop\publish
-4. type .\CS_CTDL.exe to run file .exe or dotnet CS_CTDL.dll to run file dll
+4. Type in ".\CS_CTDL.exe" to run the file .exe or "dotnet CS_CTDL.dll" to run the file dll